systemd/mkosi/mkosi/resources/mkosi.md

     and no architecture has been explicitly configured yet, the host architecture is used.

+`Repositories=`
+:   Matches against repositories enabled with the `Repositories=` setting.
+    Takes a single repository name.

 `PathExists=`
 :   This condition is satisfied if the given path exists.
 Relative paths are interpreted relative to the parent
     directory of the config file that the condition is read from.